-Annual public infrastructure spending in 2017-2021 during the Duterte administration ranged from 4.2 percent to 5.8 percent of gross domestic product (GDP), which is nearly double the average annual spending over the previous decades.
-Overall, however, infrastructure facilities and services remain
+Annual public infrastructure spending in 2017-2021 during the administration of former President Rodrigo Roa Duterte ranged from 4.2 percent to 5.8 percent of gross domestic product (GDP), which is nearly double the average annual spending over the previous decades.
+Overall, however, infrastructure facilities and services remain inadequate in terms of accessibility, quality, safety, and affordability.
+Moreover, the country's continuing vulnerability to climate change already threatens infrastructure provision and operation and thereby undermine significant infrastructure investments.